-Score explanation: The chapter titled 'Occupation and Health' discussed various man-made hazards and risk factors leading to an array of diseases such as pneumoconiosis, asbestosis, neoplasia, exacerbations of COPD and asthma.
-Biomagnification and poisoning due to DDT and mercury were also discussed.
-The death of aquatic animals like fishes, corals etc. due to anthropogenic environmental damage was also covered in that lecture.
-Fish is a part of the staple diet in the coastal state of Odisha.
-Recommendations to improve water, sanitation, and hygiene to reduce the incidence of dengue fever and other diseases were also discussed briefly.
-Another lecture on food adulteration (such as paneer, eggs, and rice) discussed how it is a threat to the surrounding communities.
+Score explanation: the chapter, title, occupation and health discussed various non-man-made hazards and risk factor is leading to an array of diseases such as demo coniosis, asbestosis, new Palasia, access of COPD and Athma biomagnification and poisoning due to DDT and mercury were also discussed the death of aquatic animals like fishes, coral, et cetera.
+Due to anthropogenic environmental damage was also covered in that lecture.
+Fish is a part of the staple diet in the coastal state of Odisha recommendations to improve water, sanitation and hygiene to reduce the incidence of dengue, fever, and other diseases were also discussed briefly the lecture on full adult such as Paneer; egg and rice discussed how it is a threat to the surrounding communities